AGCCS/AGCCS-CTRL22/demesh/README.md

 git clone --recursive https://github.com/espressif/esp-mdf.git
 ```

-However, when we last did so, we next needed to visit the included ESP-**I**DF directory and follow the ESP-IDF instructions to install the toochain (compilers, python add-ons, etc.) as described in [EDP-**I**DF Getting started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#get-started-set-up-tools):
+However, when we last did so, we next needed to visit the included ESP-IDF directory and follow the ESP-IDF instructions to install the toolchain (compilers, python add-ons, etc.) as described in [EDP-IDF Getting started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#get-started-set-up-tools):

 ```
 cd esp-mdf